 There are multiple causes of overconsumption and overproduction, with both consumer behavior and policies contributing to the issue.
 As we’ll see below, food waste is a complex issue that requires awareness and active change in various areas.

-Consumer Culture and the Allure of Choice
+1. Consumer Culture and the Allure of Choice

-As explored above, overconsumption is due to various societal, marketing, and psychological factors, creating a culture that prioritizes abundance and variety.
+As explored above, overconsumption of food is due to various societal, marketing, and psychological factors, creating a culture that prioritizes abundance and variety.
 Our shopping environments also enforce this mindset, using various strategies to encourage consumers to purchase more, including marketing strategies, special deals, and the careful design of store layouts.

 For instance, retailers may place products in areas that make them more visible to trigger impulse purchases, such as the entrance and checkout.
 They may also use alluring packaging and displays, appeal to all five senses, or strategically place complementary items together to encourage cross-selling.